NucleoidAI/Nucleoid/README.md

 <img src="https://cdn.nucleoid.com/media/benchmark.png" alt="Benchmark" width="550"/>

-> Performance benchmark happened in t2.micro of AWS EC2 instance and both databases had dedicated server with <u>no indexes and default configurations</u>.
+> Performance benchmark happened in t2.micro of AWS EC2 instance and both databases had dedicated servers with <u>no indexes and default configurations</u>.

 https://github.com/NucleoidJS/benchmark

 This does not necessary mean Nucleoid runtime is faster than MySQL or Postgres, instead databases require constant maintenance by DBA teams with indexing, caching, purging etc. however, Nucleoid tries to solve this problem with managing logic and data internally.
-As seen in the chart, for applications with average complexity, Nucleoid's performance is close to linear because of on-chain data store as well as in-memory computing model.
+As seen in the chart, for applications with average complexity, Nucleoid's performance is close to linear because of on-chain data store, in-memory computing model as well as limiting the IO process.

 <br/>